NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 - Sleep-Frost.
 In agricultural communities, there tends to be less work to be done during this month.
 - Melting-Frost.
 At this point of the year, winter starts to warm up and rivers start to flow again.
 - (Spring Equinox)
 - River-Bloom.
-Rivers start flowing and even flooding around this
+Rivers start flowing and even flooding around this time of the year.
-- Song-Bloom
+- Song-Bloom.
+This is about the time of year when baby birds hatch.
+This month is named after the singing of songbirds even though it's baby birds that you hear around now, and there's nothing song like about that.
 - Cinder-Bloom
 - (Summer Solstice)
 - Flam-Sun